formalco/terraform-provider-formal/docs/resources/user.md

 - `type` (String) Either 'human' or 'machine'.

+### Required for human users
+- `email` (String) For human users, their email.
+- `first_name` (String) For human users, their first name.
+- `last_name` (String) For human users, their last name.

+### Required for machine users
+- `name` (String) For machine users, the name of the user.

 ### Optional
 - `admin` (Boolean) For human users, specify if their admin.
+Default value is false.
 - `app_type` (String) If the user is of type `machine`, this is an optional designation for the app that this user will be used for.
 Supported values are `metabase`, `tableau`, and `popsql`.
-- `email` (String) For human users, their email.
 - `expire_at` (Number) When the Role should be deleted and access revoked.
 Value should be provided in Unix epoch time, in seconds since midnight UTC of January 1, 1970.
-- `first_name` (String) For human users, their first name.
-- `last_name` (String) For human users, their last name.
-- `name` (String) For machine users, the name of the user.
-- `termination_protection` (Boolean) If set to true, this User cannot be deleted.
+- `termination_protection` (Boolean) If set to true, this user cannot be deleted.
+Default value is false.

 ### Read-Only